 1.f) SNARK Mining (6.0% of Initial Distribution)

 A big part of Mina is SNARK production.
 In Mina, while block producers provide security for the network and allow it to reach consensus, SNARK producers keep the blockchain at a fixed size.
 Block producers need to work with SNARK producers to make sure every transaction gets SNARKed.
 More on this dynamic can be found here.

 SNARK producers end up selling the SNARK proofs they produce to block producers.
 Although this incentivization is helpful to sustain some SNARK production capacity, there will be times where demand for SNARK proofs will surpass available supply.
-In order to ensure that the cost of transactions don’t get expensive, 3-6 months into mainnet, the MF intends to propose a scheme where SNARK producers are subsidized via a mechanism called SNARK mining.
+In order to ensure that the cost of transactions don’t get expensive, 12 months into mainnet, the MF intends to review SNARK production capacity and transaction costs to consider a scheme where SNARK producers are subsidized via a mechanism called SNARK mining.
 Each SNARK producer that produces a valid SNARK proof will get subsidized by the protocol itself, regardless of whether its proof is purchased by a block producer.
 Economically speaking, this will be similar to mining in Proof-of-Work chains, but will not have a say in consensus or securing the chain.

-SNARK mining won’t exist at mainnet launch, and is expected to be added at a hard fork 3–6 months after mainnet launch.
+SNARK mining won’t exist at mainnet launch, and is expected to be added at a hard fork the year following mainnet launch.
 The MF anticipates proposing SNARK mining goes on until 4 years after mainnet launch.
 MINA tokens distributed via SNARK mining will be minted fresh, and will not have any lockups associated with them.